opendocsg/slw-judgments-backfill/2017_SGCA_59/report.md

 2       Separately, and (significantly, in our view) without informing Dr Goh, LSI commenced Originating Summons No 509 of 2016 (“OS 509/2016”) against OCBC, seeking disclosure of documents relating to the Account to discover if the Sale Price remained in the Account or had been transferred to any third parties.
 If the Sale Price had been transferred to third parties, LSI could then seek recovery by asserting a proprietary claim to the Sale Price.

 3       When Dr Goh found out about OS 509/2016, he successfully applied to be added as a defendant to the proceedings.
 Dr Goh argued against the order sought by LSI, while OCBC took the position that it would abide by any orders made by the court.
-The High Court judge (“the Judge”) allowed LSI’s application in OS 509/2016 (see _Liberty Sky Investments Ltd v Oversea-Chinese Banking Corp Ltd and another_ [2017] SGHC 20 (“the GD”)).
+The High Court judge (“the Judge”) allowed LSI’s application in OS 509/2016 (see _Liberty Sky Investments Ltd v Oversea-Chinese Banking Corp Ltd and another_ <span class="citation">[2017] SGHC 20</span> (“the GD”)).
 The present appeal was Dr Goh’s appeal against this decision.
 We allowed the appeal and now give the detailed grounds for our decision.

 **Facts**